kanishkamisra/wugs-and-daxes/README.md

 # wugs-and-daxes
-Collection of academic works in natural language processing, computational linguistics, and computational cognitive science that study the problem of novel words in models/agents.
+Collection of academic works in natural language processing, computational linguistics, and computational cognitive science that study the problem of novel words/concepts in models/agents.

 Maintainers: [Kanishka Misra](https://github.com/kanishkamisra) and [Najoung Kim](https://github.com/najoungkim)